Fair Cake-Cutting in Practice: Theory

 \begin{namedthm*}{Symmetric cut-and-choose}[2SCC] Both agents cut the cake into two equally-valued pieces by choosing $x_i$ such that $v_i(0,x_i)=v_i(x_i,1)=1/2$.
 Let agent 1 be the one who chooses the lowest cut point $x_1\leq x_2$ without loss of generality.
 Then, agent 1 receives the piece $A_1=[0,\frac{x_1+x_2}{2})$, and agent 2 receives the piece $A_2=[\frac{x_1+x_2}{2},1]$. \end{namedthm*}

-Both 2ACC and 2SCC have been used and studied since biblical times, yet they are only defined for the division of cake among two agents.
-Now we define three procedures for dividing cake among three or more players.
-The first of these is the last diminisher procedure suggested by Knaster and Banach. \begin{namedthm*}{Last diminisher for $n$ agents}[$n$LD] Given a cake $[y,1]$, agent 1 chooses a cut $x_1$ so that $v_1(y,x_1)=v_1(y,1)/n$.
+Both 2ACC and 2SCC have been used and studied since Biblical times (see Genesis 13), yet they are only defined for the division of cake among two agents.
+We consider three procedures for dividing cake among three or more players.
+The first of these is the last diminisher procedure suggested by Knaster and Banach.

+\begin{namedthm*}{Knaster--Banach last diminisher for $n$ agents}[$n$LD] Given a cake $[y,1]$, agent 1 chooses a cut $x_1$ so that $v_1(y,x_1)=v_1(y,1)/n$.
 Agent 2 now has the right, but is not obliged, to choose $x_2 < x_1$.
 Whatever she does, agent 3 has the right, without obligation, to further diminish the already diminished (or not diminished) piece too, and so on up to $n$.
 The rule obliges the last diminisher (say agent $i$) who chose the cut $x_i$ to take as her allocation $A_i=[y,x_i)$.
 Agent $i$ is disposed of, and the remaining $n-1$ persons start the same game with the remainder of the cake $[x_i,1]$.
 When there is only one agent left, she receives the unclaimed piece of cake. \end{namedthm*}

-A similar procedure to $n$LD is the moving-knife of \cite{dubins1961}, in which agents cut the cake simultaneously rather than sequentially.
-Here we describe a discrete adaptation of it. \begin{namedthm*}{Dubins-Spanier for $n$ agents}[$n$DS] Given a cake $[y,1]$, each agent simultaneously cuts the cake at a point $x_i$ such that $v_i(y, x_i) = 1/n$.
+A similar procedure to $n$LD is the moving-knife mechanism of \cite{dubins1961}, in which agents cut the cake simultaneously rather than sequentially.
+Here we describe a discrete adaptation of it. \begin{namedthm*}{Dubins--Spanier for $n$ agents}[$n$DS] Given a cake $[y,1]$, each agent simultaneously cuts the cake at a point $x_i$ such that $v_i(y, x_i) = v_1(y,1)/n$.
 The agent $i^*$ who made the leftmost cut exits with the piece $A_{i^*} = [y, x_{i^*}]$.
 Agent $i^*$ is disposed of, and the remaining $n-1$ persons start the same game with the remainder of the cake $[x_{i^*},1]$.
 When there is only one agent left, she receives the unclaimed piece of cake. \end{namedthm*}